bksuh/habitat_interact/README.md

   - [ ] Interactions: object picking, placing, and removing
   - [ ] How to record data and where it's saved
   - [ ] How to save and replay a scene setup
+  - [ ] How to random navigate and receive and follow a navigation route

 - [ ] **Add illustrations**
   - [ ] Add a demo video or animated GIF showing typical usage